ozum/pg-structure/docs/nav.01.guide/guide--nc/relation-names.md

 Relations are defined using foreign keys. `pg-structure` provides classes for [one to many](/nav.02.api/classes/o2mrelation), [many to one](/nav.02.api/classes/m2orelation) and [many to many](/nav.02.api/classes/m2mrelation) relations.

-Whereas foreign keys are defined in DBMS and have names, relations are not present actually in DBMS and therefore they do not have names defined in database system.
+Whereas foreign keys are defined in DBMS and have names, relations are not present actually in DBMS and therefore they do not have names defined in the database system.
 As a result relation names have to be generated.
-Naming involves personal preferences, and `pg-structure` lets developers define their own relation naming functions.
+Naming involves personal preferences, and `pg-structure` lets developers define their relation naming functions using custom modules.

 <span id="exampleSchema"></span>Below is the database schema used in examples:

 ![Database Schema](/images/relation_names_schema.svg)

-## Builtin Naming Functions
+## Builtin Naming Modules

-In addition to custom naming functions, `pg-structure` provides two built-in function: `short` and `desccriptive`.
-They use foreign key names, join table names and target table names to generate relation names.
+`pg-structure` provides two built-in modules: `short` and `descriptive`.
+They use foreign key names, join table names, and target table names to generate relation names.

 ### Foreign Key Names

-To use builtin functions effectively, foreign keys should be named as one of the below schemes (examples are for `product` and `vendor` tables.)
+To use built-in functions effectively, foreign keys should be named as one of the below schemes (examples are for `product` and `vendor` tables.)

 - **Tables:** table1_table2 (i.e. `product_vendor` or `vendor_products`)
 - **Tables & Optional Adjectives:** adjective_table1_adjective_table2 (i.e. `product_alternative_vendor`, `alternative_vendor_products` or `alternative_vendor_primary_products`)